 I don't make narrative films; I've seen thousands of them and feel no compulsion toward that kind of storytelling.
-Instead, I like capturing small details and moments and arranging them in a way that, if this were words, would seek to be poetry more than prose.
+In fact, I never set out to make a film.
+Instead, I like capturing small details and moments while traveling or exploring, never knowing what I'll shoot until I see it, and then arranging the shots in a way that, if this were words, would seek to be poetry more than prose.
 But putting it that way also sounds more pretentious than I intend.
 These are just little three and four-minute video travelogues.

-Ned Howard, Eric Schopmeyer and Elias Foley were frequent music collaborators on many of these films, particularly those made in the 2000s, and I've also been fortunate to use (with permission) the work of French musician Colleen in two films and Washington DC's Beauty Pill for three.
+Ned Howard, Eric Schopmeyer and Elias Foley have been frequent music collaborators on many of these films, and I've also been fortunate to use (with permission) the work of French musician Colleen and Washington DC's Beauty Pill.

 Observing a series of kites flying over the beach in Cannon Beach, Oregon.
 Music by Mirror Dream.